 \section{Introduction}

 In this paper, we study a new stochastic submodular maximization problem.
 We introduce the state-dependent item costs and rejections into the classic stochastic submodular maximization problem.
 The input of our problem is a budget constraint $B$, and a set of items whose states are drawn from a known probability distribution.
 The marginal contribution and the cost of an item is dependent on its actual state.
 We must probe an item in order to reveal its actual state.
-Our model allows rejections, i.e., after probing an item and knowing its actual state, we must decide immediately and irrevocably whether to add that item to our solution or not.
-Our objective is to select a group of items that maximize the objective function subject to a budget constraint on the total cost of the selected items.
+After probing an item and knowing its actual state, one must decide immediately and irrevocably whether to add that item to our solution or not.
+Our objective is to sequentially probe/select a best group of items subject to a budget constraint on the total cost of the selected items.
 We present a constant approximate solution to this problem.
-Perhaps surprisingly, we show that our algorithm can also be applied to an online setting described as follows: Suppose there is a sequence of items arriving with different states, on the arrival of an item, we must decide immediately and irrevocably whether to select it or not subject to a budget constraint, and the objective is to maximize the objective function.
+Perhaps surprisingly, our algorithm also applies to an online setting described as follows: suppose there is a sequence of items arriving in an adversarial order, on the arrival of an item, we must decide immediately and irrevocably whether to select it or not after seeing its realization.
 For this online decision problem, our algorithm achieves the same approximation ratio as obtained under the offline setting.